bep713/head-coach-21/README.md

 1. To add the roster file, create a new folder on your USB called PS3.
 Then inside that folder make one called SAVEDATA.
 Paste the Career file folder from the rar in there.

-1. Plug your USB drive into your PS3, navigate to the game tab on the main menu, scroll down to the bottom, and open the "Package Manager".
-Then click "Install Package Files".
-Then click "Standard".
-You should now see a file called CUSTOM-INSTALLER_HC21_PS3.pkg.
+1. Plug your USB drive into your PS3, navigate to the game tab on the main menu, scroll down to the bottom, and open the `Package Manager`.
+Then click `Install Package Files`.
+Then click `Standard`.
+You should now see a file called `CUSTOM-INSTALLER_HC21_PS3.pkg`.
 Select it and wait for it to finish installing.
-If you get an error while installing, go back to the main menu and click on the "enable HEN" button and try again.
+If you get an error while installing, go back to the main menu and click on the `enable HEN` button and try again.

 1. Once all parts are finished installing, you can remove the USB drive.
 MAKE SURE YOU HAVE ALREADY EJECTED YOUR GAME DISC.